mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - standing
 - laying

-This smartphne has an accelerometer and a gyroscope embedded to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+This smartphone has an accelerometer and a gyroscope embedded to capture 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The obtained dataset has been randomly partitioned into two sets:
 - training data (70% of the volunteers)
 - test data (30% of the volunteers)